anniehedgpeth/workflow/basic-chef-fluency.md

  - When the Chef DK is installed on your workstation, you're able to develop with Chef and therefor able to completely configure your infrastructure.

 Specific features of test-driven development (TDD)
- - TDD allows you to develop based on red/green/refactor.
+ - Audit > Remediate > Certify - TDD allows you to develop based on red/green/refactor.
 You first test for the desired state, and when it fails you write the desired state in your recipe.
 You then test again, and it passes.

 Tools packaged in Chef DK
  - Chef-client and OHAI